-Penn E-lert® eICU is a state-of-the-art electronic intensive care unit that provides an additional layer of expert medical and nursing support for critically ill patients located at the Hospital of the University of Pennsylvania, Penn Presbyterian Medical Center and Pennsylvania Hospital.
+Penn E-lert® eICU is a state-of-the-art electronic intensive care unit that provides an additional layer of expert medical and nursing support for critically ill patients located at the Hospital of the University of Pennsylvania, Penn Presbyterian Medical Center, Pennsylvania Hospital and Chester County Hospital.
 In addition, Penn E-lert® eICU also monitors several long-term acute care (LTACH) patients at the Good Shepherd Penn Partners Specialty Hospital at Rittenhouse.

 We understand that nothing takes the place of your own doctor.
 You'll feel safe knowing the intensive care unit at the University of Pennsylvania Health System is monitored even when your physician cannot be there.

 Penn E-lert® eICU is staffed by Penn faculty intensivists (physicians who specialize in the treatment of critically ill patients) from the Departments of Anesthesiology and Critical Care, Emergency Medicine, Internal Medicine and Surgery, as well as experienced critical care nurses.
 Our primary objective is to:

 - Continuously evaluate critically ill patients in our ICUs

 - Proactively identify impending or evolving patient problems

 - Critically ill patients across Penn Medicine hospitals